temporalio/temporal/docs/visibility-on-elasticsearch.md

 ### search workflow with new list API

 ```
-cadence --do samples-domain wf list -q '(CustomKeywordField = "keyword1" and CustomIntField >= 5) or CustomKeywordField = "keyword2"' -psa
+tctl --do samples-domain wf list -q '(CustomKeywordField = "keyword1" and CustomIntField >= 5) or CustomKeywordField = "keyword2"' -psa
-cadence --do samples-domain wf list -q 'CustomKeywordField in ("keyword2", "keyword1") and CustomIntField >= 5 and CloseTime between "2018-06-07T16:16:36-08:00" and "2019-06-07T16:46:34-08:00" order by CustomDatetimeField desc' -psa
+tctl --do samples-domain wf list -q 'CustomKeywordField in ("keyword2", "keyword1") and CustomIntField >= 5 and CloseTime between "2018-06-07T16:16:36-08:00" and "2019-06-07T16:46:34-08:00" order by CustomDatetimeField desc' -psa
 ```

-(Search attributes can be updated inside workflow, see example [here](https://github.com/uber-common/cadence-samples/tree/master/cmd/samples/recipes/searchattributes).
+(Search attributes can be updated inside workflow, see example [here](https://github.com/temporalio/temporal-go-samples/tree/master/cmd/samples/recipes/searchattributes).

 # Details
 ## Dependencies